johnrapp/novasoftware-schedule-parser/README.md

 ```sh
 $ node .
 ```
-This will dowload the schedules specified in `config.json` and placing them `schedules` directory.
+This will download the schedules specified in `config.json` and placing them `schedules` directory.
 The first level in the `schedules` directory contains the weeks while the next level contains the schedules (e.g the schedule for 13TE week 15 is found at `schedules/15/13TE.json`).

 #### `config.json`
 The program may be configured using the `config.json` file.
 The default config looks as such